dshrivastav/BHAIMLPC/README.md

 “No, I do not want the coupon”
 The first two responses are labeled as “Y = 1,” and the third is labeled as “Y = 0.”
 There are five different types of coupons: Less expensive restaurants (under $20), coffee houses, carryout and takeaway, bars, and more expensive restaurants ($20–$50).

+# Data exploration and preparation
+The data had some missing values, and especially the car column is missing a large number of values, hence not useful for any analysis.
+Cleaned the data by dropping the rows with null values except Car.
+If car column is included for dropping the values then pretty much all rows would get dropped, hence skipped it.
+Converted the age and income columns to numneric values so arithmentic operators could be applied to them.

 # Summary and Hypothesis
 Based on the analyses and observations, we can hypothesize the following about drivers who accepted bar coupons: